vdaas/vald/dockers/gateway/filter/README.md

 <!-- introduction sentence -->

-`vald-filter-gateway` is the image for vald-filter-gateway component.
+`vald-filter-gateway` is the image for the vald-filter-gateway component.

-This image is responsible for allowing the user to run user-defined custom logic with ingress/egress filter components.
+This image allows the user to run user-defined custom logic with ingress/egress filter components.

 `vald-filter-gateway` bypasses the user request or response between the Vald cluster and the user-defined ingress filter/egress filter component.

-Ingress filtering means the pre-process before the request is processed by the Vald LB Gateway, e.g., converting blob data to the vector, filtering request vector.
+Ingress filtering means the pre-process before the request is processed by the Vald LB Gateway, e.g., converting blob data to the vector, filtering request vector, etc.

 Egress filtering means the post-process for the search result returned from the Vald LB Gateway.